If you’re looking to put money aside for future needs and watch it grow, a savings account can be a great option.

 Online Savings Account

 Brick–and–mortar financial institutions aren’t the only place where you can shop for a savings account.
-If you’re comfortable doing your banking online or from your mobile device, an online savings account can be worth considering.
+If you’re comfortable doing your banking online or from your mobile device, you might consider an online bank vs. traditional bank for your savings account.

 Because online-only financial institutions tend to have lower overhead costs than traditional banks, they often pass that savings on to customers in the form of higher interest rates and lower, or no, fees.